Looking for cheap things to do in NYC?

 - Bizarre Bar Bushwick: Typically you’ll give a $5 donation for their freak/bizarre shows and parties.

-8. Ride The Subway
+10. Ride The NYC Subway To Save Big

 If you need help navigating the subway download CityMapper, an app that tells you exactly how to get from Point A to Point B, as well as which train cars and station exits will most efficiently get you where you need to go.